 In early 2017, the Three Rivers Regional Assembly and the Illawarra Wingecarribee Alliance Aboriginal Corporation both entered into Accord negotiations with the NSW Government.

-The OCHRE Good Governance Guidelines were developed to assist the NSW Government and Regional Alliances work together to strengthen governance capacity within both Aboriginal communities and the public sector.
+The OCHRE Good Governance Guidelines were developed to assist the NSW Government and Regional Alliances to work together to strengthen governance capacity within both Aboriginal communities and the public sector.

 The Guidelines explain the steps that both Regional Alliances and the NSW Government need to take to progress through the different phases of Local Decision Making.